Written by Jen Patterson, Facilities Manager

 As we walk around our houses today, the following items should be considered to ensure the safety of our homes:

-- Keep wires and cables close to the wall and not run them across the room.
 For additional safety, wires and cables can be tacked to the baseboard.
-This prevents them from pulling and getting in the way
+This prevents them from pulling and getting in the way.

-- Add non-slip strips to the edge of uncarpeted steps and stairs.
 They are available in many colors to help blend in with decor.
 These help to keep from slipping off a step and tripping.
+Adding non-slip strips to the bottom of tubs and showers to help eliminate falls in the bathroom is also a great idea.

-- And, for those who are having trouble going up and down stairs, install a stair lift or move the master bedroom to the main level of the home.
+For those who are having trouble going up and downstairs, install a stairlift or move the master bedroom to the main level of the home.
 The upstairs area can still be used for guests or closed off completely if not needed.

 Installing or having these items in place will help prevent falls and other home accidents; allowing us to continue safely enjoying our homes and treasured items for many years to come!